nielsole/ecoflow-bt-reverse-engineering/README.md

 ### UDP Commands

 Every action on the Delta 2 sends a UDP packet.
-In rare cases there is up to 3 seconds delay from pressing a button to sending the packet.
 I started labelling sample packets in commands.
 I have gotten some of them wrong, focussing on the data points I care about most rn.

 ## Contributing

+If you want to reverse engineer the connection from your Android phone to your bluetooth device, use the following process:

+Prerequisites:
+* An android phone with the app installed
+* A way to record your screen
+* A computer ideally with linux with wireshark and adb installed

+* Connect phone via USB with Debugging turned on
+* Enable HCI snooping
+* (re-)enable Bluetooth
+* Film your actions e.g. with a second phone or screen recording
+* Open the app and do the thing you want to investigate
+* Optionally: turn off blueooth and HCI snooping
+* Retrieve the Blueooth snoop log
+    * Either it is on the sd_card (wasn't for me), then do `adb pull ...` from the device
+    * retrieve it via `adb bugreport`
+* open the file in wireshark
+* Try to establish a match between the video and the wireshark data.
+Tip: Jot down the times and their offsets on a piece of paper together with the performed action.

+In rare cases the app is stuck for up to 3 seconds after pressing a button before sending the packet, introducing an offset.